 You could say I joined a circus for a few years.

 I made some naïve and terrible choices.
-Didn’t we all?
+Don’t we all?

 Down to one strong.